 The Forest Finns were a group of shamanistic farmers who migrated from Finland to the forest areas along the Norwegian-Swedish border in the early 1600s.
 Their slash-and-burn agricultural method yielded plentiful crops but required large forested areas as the soil was quickly exhausted.
 A scarcity of natural resources in their native Finland, fuelled by failing crops and war, forced the first wave of migration over the border.
 The large, contiguous forest belt is now called Finnskogen, ‘Forest of the Finns’.

-The Forest Finn-culture as it was four centuries ago no longer exists.
-Yet, more and more people feel a connection to it.
-Today, the Forest Finns are recognized as one of the national minorities in both Norway and Sweden.
+The Forest Finn culture of four centuries ago no longer exists.
+Yet more and more people feel a connection to it.
+Today, the Forest Finns are recognised as one of the national minorities in Norway.
 There are no statistics on their numbers.
-In fact, the only official criterion of belonging to this minority is that, regardless of your ethnic origin, you simply feel that you are a Forest Finn.
+In fact, the only official criterion for belonging to this minority is that, regardless of your ethnic origin, you simply feel that you are a Forest Finn.

 Who?
 Terje Abusdal